Olle-Lil-O/RAG-application/README.md

 It also truncates `knowledge_base_mini`, `knowledge_base_sm`, and `knowledge_base_md` before loading (unless disabled with options below).

+Note: The same dataset/database setup is also available on a remote Azure PostgreSQL Flexible Server.
+Connection details can be requested from Paavo.

 ## Prerequisites

 Start local DB + migrations: